acremona/glacier-anomalies-at-point-scale/README.md

 # Determine Real-Time Glacier Mass Changes from Camera Images

 This project aims to set up a framework that is able to process series of camera images and automatically calculate a mass balance from them.
 Specifically, coloured tapes on metal poles are to be detected and tracked using computer vision algorithms.
 The basic framework consists of the open source library [openCV](https://opencv.org/) in Python.
-This project contains two independent algorithms based on the openCV funtions matchTemplate and meanShift.
+This project contains two independent algorithms based on the openCV funtion matchTemplate.

 ## Requirements
 ```python